AyushMaria/Vortex-Core-Detection/README.md

 # Vortex-Detection
-Vortex Cores Detection Using AdaBoost Algorithm
+Vortex Cores Detection Using Bagging and Boosting Algorithms